Discover beaches close to Montreal

 Cap St. Jacques Nature Park

 This park has a beach that is very popular with families so get there early.
 You can rent kayaks, pedal boats and canoes or take advantage of the hiking trails and bicycle paths.
-It is open June 10 to Aug.
-27, 2017 (also open Sept.
-2, 3 and 4, 2017) from 10 a.m. to 7 p.m.
+Nature lovers can even go bird-watching or take part in astronomy related activities in the evening It is open June 9 to Sept.1, 2019 from 10 a.m. to 7 p.m.
 The cost is $5 for adults, $3.50 for children ages 6-17 and seniors over the age of 60, and free for kids 5 & under.
 Cap St. Jacques Nature beach is located at 21115 Gouin Blvd.
 W., Pierrefonds.

 For more information, call 514-280-6871 or visit ville.montreal.qc.ca.